Paid Leave: New statewide campaign - NewsBreak

 Paid Leave: New statewide campaign

-Paid Leave Oregon has launched a statewide campaign aimed at notifying Oregon employers about their role and responsibilities in the new program, which begins in just six weeks, on Jan.
+Paid Leave Oregon has launched a statewide campaign aimed at notifying Oregon employers about their role and responsibilities in the new program, which begins on Jan.
 1.

 Paid Leave Oregon also has a new online employer toolkit, a one-stop place for employers to find all the resources they need to prepare.
 The toolkit includes the required notice poster, an employer guidebook, a new video, and sample social posts that employers and partners can use to share information with their employees and networks, and much more.